singh-amber/Simplex-Method/README.md

 # Simplex-Method
-Simplex method is used to solve LPP problem
+Simplex method is used to solve LPP problems.